weilandia/coding-for-managers/ruby/lecture-notes.md

 ##### Hash

 Accessing data quickly is important.
 How can we access a piece of data without looking through an entire array?
+With Hashes.

-- Hashes: a collection of key value pairs.
+- Hashes are a collection of key value pairs.

 try the following: